b-wang/ActiveCut/README.md

 Before doing any testing, please install a software (Slicer or ITK-SNAP) to visually check the candidate objects for user interaction.

+### Citation

+If you find the code useful in your research, please consider citing:

+    @article{wang2016cviu,
+        title={Modeling 4D pathological changes by leveraging normative models}, author={Wang, Bo and Prastawa, Marcel and Irimia, Andrei and Saha, Avishek and Liu, Wei and Goh, SY Matthew and Vespa, Paul M and Van Horn, John D and Gerig, Guido}, journal={Computer Vision and Image Understanding},
+        volume={151},
+        pages={3--13},
+        year={2016}
+    }

+    @inproceedings{wang2014activecut,
+      title={4D active cut: An interactive tool for pathological anatomy modeling}, author={Wang, Bo and Liu, K Wei and Prastawa, K Marcel and Irima, Andrei and Vespa, Paul M and Van Horn, John D and Fletcher, P Thomas and Gerig, Guido}, booktitle={2014 IEEE 11th International Symposium on Biomedical Imaging (ISBI)}, pages={529--532},
+      year={2014},
+      organization={IEEE}
+    }